 This got me to thinking, and that's dangerous.
 How many chess sets does one person need, really?

 Then we have the type that I fall into the category.
-This is the player that has a lot of sets, so many that people he knows says he is a collector even though he says he is a chess player and not a collector.
-His/my rationalization is that he/I play chess with each and every one of his sets, sort of.
+This is the player that has a lot of sets, so many that people he knows say he is a collector even though he says he is a chess player and not a collector.
+His/my rationalisation is that he/ I play chess with each and every one of his sets, sort of.

 I have found for me, and some others in this category, that there really is a limit to the number of chess sets I need to own.
 This limit is defined by the number of set styles and details available to use for play where I live.